microsoft/vscode-docs/docs/java/java-testing.md

 #### Unmanaged folder

-If your project does not use any build tools, download the following JARs and add them to the project classpath (via setting `java.project.referencedLibraries`, check [Library Configuration](/docs/java/java-project.md#library-configuration) for more information):
+If your project does not use any build tools, download the following JARs and add them to the project classpath (via setting `java.project.referencedLibraries`, check [Library configuration](/docs/java/java-project.md#library-configuration) for more information):

 - [testng.jar](https://search.maven.org/search?q=g:org.testng%20AND%20a:testng)
 - [jcommander.jar](https://search.maven.org/artifact/com.beust/jcommander/1.81/jar)

 ## Features

-### Run/Debug Test Cases
+### Run/Debug test cases

 The Test Runner for Java extension will generate shortcuts (the green play button) on the left side of the class and method definition.
 To run the target test cases, click the green play button.
 You can also right-click on it to see more options.